Facebook CEO Zuckerberg meets Trump, seeks to mend fences in Washington

 Trump posted a photo with Zuckerberg on Twitter and called their session a "nice meeting" in the Oval Office.
 Facebook said the tech executive "had a good, constructive meeting with President Trump at the White House today."
 Neither side disclosed specifics of their discussion.

-Trump has castigated Facebook repeatedly, accusing it of being biased in favour of Democrats.
+Trump has castigated Facebook repeatedly, accusing it of being biased in favor of Democrats.
 The company has faced a barrage of other criticism over privacy lapses, election-related activity and its dominance in online advertising, giving rise to calls for more regulation and anti-trust investigations.

 Wearing a suit and tie rather than his usual hoodie, Zuckerberg met on Thursday, the second day of the three-day visit, with Senators Josh Hawley, Tom Cotton and Mike Lee.
 He also had dinner with lawmakers, including Senator Richard Blumenthal, on Wednesday evening.